Henrietta Vinton Davis

 Henrietta Vinton Davis (August 25, 1860 – November 23, 1941) was an elocutionist, dramatist, and impersonator.
 In addition to being "the premier actress of all nineteenth-century black performers on the dramatic stage", Davis was proclaimed by Marcus Garvey to be the "greatest woman of the Negro race today".

-Davis worked with Marcus Garvey, the founder of the Universal Negro Improvement Association (UNIA), in several capacities.
+Davis worked with Garvey, who was the founder of the Universal Negro Improvement Association (UNIA), in several capacities.
 From its founding in 1919 until its dissolution in the mid-1930s, she held major leadership roles in the UNIA.
 At the first international UNIA convention in 1920, she was elected as International Organizer.
 In 1927, after Garvey was deported to Jamaica, Davis was elected and served as President-General of the UNIA, Inc. from 1934-1940.

 Biography

 Henrietta Vinton Davis was born in Baltimore to Mary Ann Johnson and her husband, musician Mansfield Vinton Davis.

-Parents

 Shortly after her birth, her father died.
 Within six months her mother had remarried to an influential Baltimorean, George A. Hackett, a member of Bethel African Methodist Episcopal Church.
 He worked to defeat the 1859 Jacobs bill that was crafted to enslave the children of free African Americans and deport their parents from the state of Maryland.
 Hackett died in April 1870 after a short illness.
 Upon his death Mary Ann Hackett moved with her daughter Henrietta to Washington, D.C.